 EPA's Role in the International Maritime Organization (IMO)

 New regional emission and fuel quality standards took effect in August 2012 and January 2014, respectively, for ships operating in the waters off North American coasts and around Puerto Rico and the U.S. Virgin Islands.
-These areas were officially designated by the International Maritime Organization (IMO) as the North American and U.S. Caribbean "Emission Control Areas" (ECA) after the U.S. successfully demonstrated that the globally-applicable emission standards established by MARPOL Annex VI were insufficient for American needs.
+These areas were officially designated by the International Maritime Organization (IMO) as the North American and U.S. Caribbean Sea "Emission Control Areas" (ECA) after the U.S. successfully demonstrated that the globally-applicable emission standards established by MARPOL Annex VI were insufficient for American needs.

 Ships entering the designated ECAs will need to use compliant fuel and advanced emission control technology for the duration of their voyage within that area.
 These standards will dramatically reduce air pollution from ships and deliver substantial air quality and public health benefits that extend hundreds of miles inland.